-We work with a network of organisations that can host residencies in different urban centres in Switzerland and across the Southern African region.
+We work with a network of organisations that can host residencies in different urban centres on the African subcontinent and in Switzerland.
 We look to customise each residency according to the needs of the individual arts professional as far as possible.
 Residency applicants are invited to consider, but are not limited to, the below list of partner organisations.

 Atelier Mondial | Basel

 Founded in 1986, Atelier Mondial (previously the International Studio and Exchange Program of the Basel Region) supports interdisciplinary regional and international artist residencies and exchange through an adjudicated grant programme and in parallel with an international network of partners.
 The residency house aims to promote intercultural and interdisciplinary dialogue, and is located at Freilager-Platz 10 in Dreispitzareal, across the street from the Academy of Art and Design Basel and above the House of Electronic Arts.

 Antigel Festival | Geneva

 Since 2011, the annual Antigel Festival has taken place in winter in unusual venues and spaces in the municipality of Geneva.
 The festival features an international programme focusing on music, dance and performances with special focus programme platforms including ‘Africa, What’s Up?’.
 Antigel organises short residencies focused on collaborative production, feeding into the festival programme.